-Recently, hollow core Photonic Band Gap (PBG) microstructured and Bragg fibers have been experimentally demonstrated to exhibit guidance and low transmission loss at $1.55\mu m$ , $3.0\mu m$ and $10.6\mu m^2$ promising considerable benefits for long haul transmission and high power guidance applications almost anywhere in the IR.
-Hollow PBG fibers guide light through the hollow (gaseous) core featuring very low material loss and nonlinearity, by achieving radiation confinement via reflection from the surrounding dielectric multilayer mirror.
-Development of hollow PBG fibers motivated research in the design of directional couplers based on similar fibers to provide a uniform guiding/switching fabric, where the same type of fiber is used to guide and to manipulate light, thus addressing compatibility issues and reducing link losses.
+Recently, hollow core Photonic Band Gap (PBG) microstructured and Bragg fibers have been experimentally demonstrated to exhibit guidance and low transmission loss at $1.55\mu m$,1 $3.0\mu m$ and $10.6\mu m^2$ promising considerable impact in the long haul and high power guidance applications almost anywhere in the IR.
+Hollow PBG fibers are able to guide light through the hollow (gaseous) core featuring very low material loss and nonlinearity, and achieving radiation confinement via reflection from the surrounding high quality dielectric multilayer mirror.
+Development of such fibers motivated the interest in design of directional couplers based on the PBG fibers to provide a uniform guiding/switching fabric, where the same type of fiber is used to guide and to manipulate light.

-Because of the wider availability of microstructured PBG fibers, most of the recent experimental and theoretical work has concentrated on the design of directional couplers based on such fibers.3-7 Particularly, at the preform stage, silica rods are arranged to form two closely spaced silica or air cores separated by several air-silica layers, all surrounded by a hexagonal lattice of silica rods.
-When the preform is drawn, the resultant microstructured fiber exhibits two closely spaced identical cores surrounded by a PBG reflector.
-Theoretically, coupling between two cores has been studied by finite element/difference methods with absorbing boundary conditions.
+Because of the wider availability of microstructured PBG fibers, most of the recent experimental and theoretical work has concentrated on the design of directional couples based on such fibers.^{3-7} Particularly, on the preform stage, silica rods are arranged to form two closely spaced silica or air cores separated by several air-silica layers, all surrounded by a hexagonal lattice of silica rods.
+When preform is drawn the resultant microstructured fiber exhibits two closely spaced identical cores surrounded by a photonic crystal reflector.
+Coupling between such cores is characterized by finite element or finite difference methods with integrated absorbing boundary conditions.^{8-11}

 In this work we for the first time, to our knowledge, consider the coupling between another type of PBG fibers - hollow Bragg fibers.
-Our main interest is to characterize coupling strength between collinear PBG Bragg fibers, and propagation losses of the lowest loss "telecommunication quality" $TE{01}$ -like supermodes.
-The issue of inter-fiber modal coupling can be of importance when several hollow photonic crystal fibers are placed in the proximity of each other, because of the established very long radiation driven interaction range between such fibers.
-We also address the possibility of building Bragg fiber based directional couplers for $TE{01}$ modes.
+Our main interest is to characterize coupling strength between collinear PBG Bragg fibers, and propagation losses of the lowest loss "telecommunication quality"12 TE{01} -like supermodes.
+The issue of inter-fiber modal coupling can be of importance when several hollow photonic crystal fibers are placed in the proximity of each other, because of the established in this work a very long radiation driven interaction range between such fibers.
+We also address the possibility of building Bragg fiber based directional couplers for TE{01} modes.
 Unlike for PBG microstructured fibers, the current process of Bragg fiber fabrication does not allow placing the cores of two Bragg fibers arbitrarily close, while creating a common PBG reflector on the outside of both cores.
 We show that enhanced resonant coupling is still possible even with standard Bragg fibers by tuning the separation between them to specific values with Bragg fiber mirrors of adjacent fibers creating an open resonant cavity.